-In general, the rate of acid dissolution/hydrolysis of the passive oxide layers attains a relatively small and near constant value, which depends on the characteristics of the test solution (pH, ionic activity, polarity, etc.) and the properties of the oxide (solubility, type of bonding, heat of formation, etc.).
+The precise level of the plateau as well as the rates for oxide thickness change, recession and dissolution are dependent on the characteristics of the test solution (pH, ionic activity, polarity, etc.) and the properties of the oxide (solubility, type of bonding, heat of formation, etc.).
 Dissolution of the passive oxide layer on a metal surface takes place continuously as long as metal is in contact with an active solution regardless of whether the metal is isolated or coupled with other metals.
 Regeneration of new protective oxide (i.e., repassivation) and the corresponding recession of the base metal are driven by the dissolution process.
 The reactions of dissolution occur simultaneously and in addition to any cathodic, reduction and polarization reactions which might be taking place whenever the metal is galvanically influenced by the activity of other surrounding metals.
-The dissolution rate is analogous to the steady state Passive Oxide Growth rates given in Table 1 earlier in which the rates of oxide growth and oxide dissolution are in equilibrium.
-The currents and thus the reaction rates for passivation and dissolution are in equilibrium at the steady state.

 Now for galvanic test runs where the test metal is forced into a less noble (more anodic) state under the influence of the counter metal, current is directed into the sample while electrons are flowing outward (indicated by positive current values).
 In these situations, the test metal is regenerating new oxide to 'keep up' with both the dissolution process and the cathodic influence of the counter metal.
 This is analogous to anodizing where the current-driven production of new oxide far outweighs the loss of oxide from dissolution.
 For cases where the test metal becomes more noble (more cathodic), current is directed out of the sample while electrons flow inward (indicated by negative current values).
 In these situations, the test metal needs less oxide for protection, so solution-driven oxide dissolution dominates as the oxide layer diminishes.
 This is analogous to cathodic stripping.
-These changes would be much larger for metal pairs with wide spreads between their OCPs, but due to the closeness in the nobilities for the particular metals under evaluation, all changes are expected to be relatively small.
+These changes would be much larger for metal pairs with wide spreads between their E{Cor} values such as aluminum alloys and stainless steels.
 For this analysis, negative current values translate into negative rates for passivation (with no base metal recession) which implies that the oxide layer is thinning out as its protection requirements are reduced.
 Likewise, positive currents (and rates) imply that new oxide is being generated as the process consumes base metal which recesses inward.
-Table 4 gives a reduced summary of the change averages obtained during galvanic coupling analysis.